1 What is LPG?

 • Barges and ships.

-This, in turn, allows for LPG to easily reach rural areas with inadequate electrical infrastructure (Ezzel, 2016).
+This, in turn, allows LPG to easily reach rural areas with inadequate electrical infrastructure (Ezzel, 2016).

 1.1 LPG Basic Properties